I’ve never sold anything at any business networking event. Have you?

 I have been going to business networking meetings at Chambers of Commerce and gallery openings and industry specific events and conferences and seminars and dinner parties and everything in between for the past 11 years.
 I network with anyone from start ups and solo entrepreneurs, to owners of SME’s and everyone in between, some of my activities are really social networking, and I often refer to myself as a business networking trollop.
 As they say: “I’ll turn up at the opening of an envelope”.
 I can’t get enough of it, it seems, yet I don’t think I have ever sold anything at any event I have ever attended.

-When you are a member of a BNI group, you take networking to another level altogether, and we meet every week for breakfast at 6.30 am, week in week out, about 48 weeks of the year.
+When you are a member of a BNI or BNAA group, you take networking to another level altogether, and we meet every week for breakfast at 6.30 am, week in week out, about 48 weeks of the year.

 Why ever would I do such a thing?